Theo7973/AlbumVision/README.md

 # AlbumVision

-An image categorization and management application using YOLO11 and computer vision.
+An image categorization and management application using exclusively YOLO11 and computer vision.

 ## Features

-* Automatic image categorization using advanced computer vision
+* Automatic image categorization using YOLO11
 * Tag organization and management
 * Powerful analytics on your image collection
 * Duplicate detection